Ruibin2000/turtlebot4_project/README.md

 ```

-**Next, create the aoa publisher**, replace it with the antenna aoa receiver program
+**Next, create the ros2 publishers**, replace it with the antenna aoa receiver program

 provide the true aoa publisher interface